xuankimtran/docs-1/pages/katalon-studio/how-to-guides/change-default-JRE-8-to-higher-versions.md

    2. **Q: Is it possible to change to lower JRE versions?**

-      *A: Changing from a higher version to the lower one is risky because of not backward compatible, so our suggestion is "NO".*
+      *A: Changing from a higher version to a lower one is risky because of not backward compatible, so our suggestion is "NO".*